-Individuals who smoke, or consume a diet that is high in fat and low in fruits and vegetables are at an increased risk of colorectal cancer.
+Individuals who smoke, or consume a diet that is high in red or processed meat and low in fibre are at an increased risk of colorectal cancer.

 Colorectal cancer is more likely to occur as people get older.
 More than 90 percent of people with this disease are diagnosed after age 50 years and above.

 A common symptom of colorectal cancer is a change in bowel habits.
 Symptoms include:

 Most often, these symptoms are not due to cancer.
 Other health problems can cause some of these symptoms.
 Additionally, it is important to note that early cancer does not usually cause pain.
 Therefore, anyone with these symptoms should see a doctor to be diagnosed and treated as early as possible.

 Screening tests help your doctor find polyps or cancer before you have symptoms.
 Early detection of colorectal cancer will also improve effectiveness of cancer treatment.
 The following screening tests can be used to detect polyps, cancer, or other abnormalities.

 Sometimes cancers or polyps bleed, and the FOBT or FIT can detect tiny amounts of blood in the stool.
 If this test detects blood, other tests are needed to find the source of the blood.
 Benign conditions (such as hemorrhoids ), can also cause blood in the stool.